Treatments

 About Our Treatments

-Our Podiatrist will warmly welcome you into our clinic and full details of your medical, surgical and treatment history will be taken.
 As healthcare professionals we are bound by a strict code of ethics, therefore any details that you disclose during your appointment will be kept in the strictest of confidence.

 Basic Toenail Cut